ru-461/ru-461/README.md

 # Welcome

-Thank you for watching profile.
+Thanks for checking out my profile.

 ## About